DockYard/ember-router-scroll/README.md

   scrollElement: '#mainScrollElement'
 };

-If your viewport is not a scrollable area, you can still scroll to an elemenet on the page.
+If your viewport is not a scrollable area, you can still scroll to an element on the page.
+This is particularly useful if instead of scrolling to the top of the window, you want to scroll to the top of the main content area.

 ENV['routerScroll'] = {
   targetElement: '#mainTargetElement'